GonzoFar/SudokuBoardVerifier/README.md

 -The board uses integers 1-9 uniquely in each row and column

--The board uses intergers 1-9 uniquely in each Sudoku cell within the board
+-The board uses integers 1-9 uniquely in each Sudoku cell within the board